 Timo joined Watsi on March 12th, 2013.
-Three years ago, Timo became the 2400th member to automatically support a new Watsi patient every month.
-Since then, 3,310 more people have become monthly donors!
+Six years ago, Timo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Timo's most recent donation supported Perlisa, a 34-year-old mother from Philippines, to fund removal of her gallbladder so she can live pain free.